-- 4.9 Tracking progress on the Council Plan 2020-24 / Delivery Plan 2020-22 - 4.9.1 In July 2020, the recommendation to report on progress on the Council Plan and Delivery Plan to Cabinet on a quarterly basis was approved by Council. - 4.9.2 The fourth update, covering quarter one of the 2021/22 year, is at Appendix A. This identifies all the Delivery Plan commitments, the project delivering the activity and progress made during the first year of the Council Plan.
+4.9 Tracking progress on the Council Plan - 2020-24 / Delivery Plan - 2020-22

+- 4.9.1 In July 2020, the recommendation to report on progress on the Council Plan and Delivery Plan to Cabinet on a regular basis was approved by Council. - 4.9.2 The fifth update, covering quarters two and three of the 2021/22 year, is at Appendix A. This identifies all the Delivery Plan commitments, the project delivering the activity and progress made during the last period.
 The Executive Head of Strategy and Communications and the Head of the EPMO are continuing to coordinate the organisational response to the Council Plan and Delivery Plan, working closely with services to promote a shared corporate understanding and ownership of our commitments, reflecting our new culture and ways of working.